-4. Workforce Consultation 16-18 Outstanding redeployees Verbal Ms Barnett provided a summarised update on the two outstanding redeployees.
-Mr Lewis asked whether the cost of the scheme was within the financial boundary set aside to cover any redundancies.
+4. Workforce Consultation 16-18 Outstanding redeployees Verbal the cost of the scheme was within the financial boundary set aside to cover any redundancies.
 The committee was assured that the scheme was within the pre-determined financial boundary.
 Mr Lewis reminded the committee of the need for HR to track whether the redeployment move would actually save money.
 Mr Lewis also requested assurance for further clarity as to what financial head room we have.